adyayash/Webapp-for-farmers/README.md

-# web-app
+# Farmers app
-Solution to Spurious seed
+web to connect farmers directly with government official